BitCrush♪26

 How will teams be judged?

 Teams will be judged based on five factors: entertainment, musicality, creativity, technical ability, and live coding.
-We will post a scoring guideline here soon.
+Check out the full scoring guide.

 Why should I be in the competition?

-It’s fun.
-And, there will be trophies for the winning teams.
-It’s also part of a free event with food, prizes, and live music.
+- It’s part of a free event with food, prizes, and live music.

 What do you mean by live-coded music?